For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 d8 k delete vmbda attach-blank-disk

-Attaching images is done in a similar way.
+Attaching images is done by analogy.
 To do this, specify VirtualImage or ClusterVirtualImage and the image name as kind:

 d8 k apply -f - <<EOF